aemerywatkins/not_reduction/README.md

 - PyRAF
 - `shutil` (`pip install shutils` in Python 2.7 IRAF environment)
 - NoiseChisel (carefully follow instructions listed on webpage, starting with dependencies: http://www.gnu.org/software/gnuastro/)
+- Astrometry.net (Ubuntu apt install astrometry.net and associated libraries/Python packages)
+- SWarp (can sudo install)
+- SCamp (also can sudo install, but should get latest version from Github for GAIA-EDR3 catalogue access)

 Steps for processing: